tricodex/Reproducing_DialSummEval/README.md

 3. Navigate to the repository directory and run the following command in the terminal/command prompt: `conda env create -f environment.yml`
 4. Activate the environment using the following command: `conda activate combotenv`

+NOTE: It is advised to use different environments for the metrics.

 ## Requirements

 The required packages are listed in the `requirements.txt` file.
 You can install these packages using the following command in the terminal/command prompt: `pip install -r requirements.txt`.
 Some metrics require packages that are not in the PyPI, this will be specified.